 Dr. Cordelia Martinez-Nava

 The mission of the School Improvement Department is to serve as a liaison to campuses in the school improvement process.
-Through the use of Collaborative Teachers in specific content areas and grade levels, support is given to campuses in need of intervention.
+Through the use of Academic Coaches in specific content areas and grade levels, support is given to campuses in need of intervention.
 These teachers provide small group instruction to students and collaborative teacher mentoring to staff in the identified campuses.
 The School Improvement Department in collaboration with the Curriculum and Instruction Department serves as a resource and mentor to administrators and campuses that engage in the Effective Schools Framework (ESF).
 The ESF representatives meet with campus principals three times a year to review the ESF process for those campuses undergoing the process due to missing standards in Domain 3.
 Additionally, this department implements its locally developed accountability system through the incorporation of a tiered system of support for our campuses.
-This support consists of scheduled meetings with Tier II and Tier III campuses that facilitate a campus team, together with a Turn- around Leader to look at data and conduct classroom observations which provide a successful partnership between the campus in need of support and the instructional department.
+This support consists of scheduled meetings with Tier II and Tier III campuses that facilitate a campus team, together with a Turnaround Leader to look at data and conduct classroom observations which provide a successful partnership between the campus in need of support and the instructional department.
 Additionally, this department monitors the implementation of the Response to Intervention process through the creation of a District RtI Committee.
-Starting with the 2015-2016 school year, the Section 504/Dyslexia Department is now under the School Improvement Department.
-Beginning the 2019-2020 school year, the PEP program will now be under School Improvement.

 The School Improvement department oversees the following: